How To Swim Freestyle

 Watch the video demo and then scroll down to the illustrated technique breakdown.

-Learn To Swim Freestyle - Video Demo
+How To Swim Freestyle Video

 5 Part Technique Breakdown